 The boards of KLP, KLP Bedriftspensjon AS and KLP Skadeforsikring AS have adopted a policy for capital management.
 The purpose of the guideline is to ensure that the respective companies are sufficiently capitalized and meet the regulatory minimum requirements for capital set by the financial authority.
-The companies have also set their own targets for solvency capital coverage which are well above the requirements of the FSA.
+The Company has also set its own targets for solvency capital coverage which are well above the requirements of the FSA.

-The policy defines bands for capital adequacy.
-An annual capital plan is drawn up, in which the banding and targets for capital adequacy are defined for the plan period, which is normally three years.
-It also defines the measures that can or should be taken at different levels of capital adequacy.
+The policy defines bands for solvency capital coverage.
+An annual capital plan is drawn up, in which the banding and targets for solvency capital coverage are defined for the plan period, which is normally three years.
+It also defines the measures that can or should be taken at different levels of solvency capital coverage.

 In the current plan period, KLP, KLP Bedriftspensjon AS and KLP Skadeforsikring AS all have a goal of having a solvency capital coverage of over 150 per cent.
-The companies meet the requirement by a good margin apart from KLP Bedriftspensjon AS.
-Here, depending on valuations and analyses, measures will be implemented to achieve the target.
+The companies meet the requirement with a good margin.

 KLP and KLP Bedriftspensjon AS apply the transitional measure for technical provisions, but the Group sets targets for solvency capital coverage without using this.
 For the same reason, solvency capital coverage is reported without using the transitional measure in notes to the companies' and the KLP Group's accounts.
-The Group's solvency capital coverage without using the transitional rules for technical provisions is 241 per cent at 31.12.2018, well above its own target of 150 per cent, which is in turn well above the official requirements.
-Solvency capital coverage using the transitional rule for technical accruals was 286 per cent for the Group.
+The Group's solvency capital coverage without using the transitional rules for technical provisions is 255 per cent at 31.12.2019, well above its own target of 150 per cent, which is in turn well above the official requirements.
+Solvency capital coverage using the transitional rule for technical accruals was 294 per cent for the Group.

 KLP's articles of association allow it to call in capital from its owners.
 The Company also collects an annual capital contribution from its owners.
-For 2018 the equity contribution was 0.35 per cent of the premium reserve.
+For 2019 the equity contribution was 0.30 per cent of the premium reserve.